Multi-sport nordic club based in Squamish, British Columbia, Canada

 Bunnyrabbits and Jackrabbits 1/2 ski on classic skis exclusively.
 Jackrabbits 3/4 and Track Attack practice both classic and skate techniques.

 Our coaches have completed the appropriate training through the National Coaching Certification Program run by Nordiq Canada.
+They are volunteers and greatly appreciated.

 Schedule

-The schedule will be on Teamsnap and will follow the schedule here.
+The schedule will be posted on Teamsnap.

 Attendance